Skip advert

 Verdict - Is the Hyundai Kona a good car?

-We’ve been truly dazzled by the all-electric version of the new Hyundai Kona, thanks to its tempting mix of comfort refinement, practicality and quality.
-It has to be said the combustion-engined versions of the car – one of which is a full self-charging hybrid – don’t have quite the same level of wow-factor, but naturally, they have most of the same attributes so there’s a heck of a lot to like.
-If you’re looking for a compact family car that’s stylish, practical, easy to live with and packed with tech, we can’t think of many cars that’ll suit you better than the Kona, although competitive finance deals on rivals such as the Honda HR-V can make it a closer race for buyers after the best deal
+We’ve been truly dazzled by the all-electric version of the new Hyundai Kona, thanks to its tempting mix of refinement, practicality and quality.
+It has to be said the combustion-engined versions of the car – one of which is a full self-charging hybrid – don’t have quite the same wow factor, but naturally, they have most of the same attributes so there’s a heck of a lot to like.
+If you’re looking for one of the best small SUV’s that’s stylish, practical, easy to live with and packed with tech, we can’t think of many cars that’ll suit you better than the Kona, although competitive finance deals on rivals such as the Honda HR-V can make it a closer race for buyers after the best deal.

 Hyundai Kona models, specs and alternatives

 When the original Kona SUV arrived in 2018, it had many strengths, and that made it an impressive all-rounder.
-What really set it apart from the vast sea of small SUV rivals, however, was its unconventional and impactful – yet somehow still handsome – appearance.
+Its unconventional and impactful – yet somehow still handsome – appearance really set it apart from the vast sea of small SUV rivals.

 Advertisement - Article continues below